White oil is an all natural pest-fighting concoction and popular insecticide spray in Australia.

-- Two parts vegetable oil or white mineral oil
+- Two parts vegetable cooking oil or white mineral oil

 Organic gardeners have used horticultural oils and for pest control for decades so white oil is nothing new.

 Many claim the oil sprays (horticultural) are very effective when used against chewing and sucking insects such as citrus leaf miners, mealybugs, scale insects and the control of aphids.